pmslepko/Data-Analysis-Portfolio/Music_Mental_Health/README.md

-# Music & Mental Health Survey Analysis
+# Music & Mental Health Interactive Visualisation

 ## Overview
-This project analyzes the relationship between music listening habits and mental health based on the "Music & Mental Health Survey Results" dataset.
+This project was originaly meant to analyze the relationship between music listening habits and mental health based on the "Music & Mental Health Survey Results" dataset.
+However, after some thought I decided to start working on a financial analysis project and this one ended up as an interactive visualisation of Music and Mental Health data correlation.

 ## Data
 The dataset contains responses to questions about musical background, listening habits, and mental health status.